-Mia, a mumpreneur, creates luxury wooden hand painted and hand-crafted serving bowls, utensils, boards as well as paintings on wood panels.
+Mia, a mumpreneur, creates luxury wooden hand-painted and hand-crafted serving bowls, utensils, boards, and paintings on wood panels.
 She draws inspiration from the strong women in her childhood, namely her grandmother.
-Since her passing Mia wanted to keep her memory alive by recreating the iconic Maltese tiles which used to be in her grandmother’s home.
-She also paints everything that reminds her of Malta including the idyllic sea, limestone churches and classic skylines.
+Since her passing, Mia wanted to keep her memory alive by recreating the iconic Maltese tiles which used to be in her grandmother’s home.
+She also paints everything that reminds her of Malta, including the idyllic sea, limestone churches and classic skylines.

-In between painting, running a home and raising two kids, Mia also spends time helping other women in need.
-Along with supporting charities, Mia and her family are currently hosting a young Ukrainian family with a 2 year old who had to flee from war.
-Her work has recently been recognised and she represented Malta at a reception with King Charles for the Commonwealth diaspora living in the UK for her contribution to the country’s public and voluntary services.
+Between painting, running a home and raising two children, Mia also spends time helping other women in need.
+Along with supporting charities, Mia and her family are currently hosting a young Ukrainian family with a two-year-old who had to flee from war.
+Her work has recently been recognised, and she represented Malta at a reception with King Charles for the Commonwealth diaspora living in the UK for her contribution to the country’s public and voluntary services.

 Mumpreneur Jennifer Zammit – Ole Macrame

-Jenny is the mother of two young children, Louie, who is 7 years old and Gemma May, 5 .
+Jenny is the mother of two young children, seven-year-old Louie and five-year-old Gemma May.
 In 2020, during the Covid lockdown, she took advantage of the slower pace of life and returned to her love for crafting.

-Following numerous online tutorials and through lots of trial and error, she taught herself the craft of macrame.
-A few months later, she founded Ole Macrame, a web-based store, selling her handmade home and fashion accessories.
+She taught herself the craft of macrame through numerous online tutorials and through lots of trial and error.
+A few months later, she founded Ole Macrame, a web-based store selling her handmade home and fashion accessories.

-Through her work, she hopes to inspire other women to take the leap and embark on their own entrepreneurial journey.
-She also wishes to grow the business to a point where she can employ other mothers and give them the same flexibility that she has found, all whilst supporting them to meet their own needs as well as those of their children.
+She hopes to inspire other women to take the leap and embark on their own entrepreneurial journey through her work.
+She also wishes to grow the business to a point where she can employ other mothers and give them the same flexibility that she has found, all whilst supporting them to meet their own needs and those of their children.